-Then, during the growth, the grain becomes significantly elongated, with virtually parallel (0001) facets at its opposite sides.
-This suggests that crystallization along the (0001) atomic planes is favored at this growth stage.
-Altogether, our observations suggest the following first scenario of nucleation: (1) Stochastic appearance of unstable WRZ clusters that do not exhibit three-membered rings, (2) Emergence of a stable WRZ cluster made of three-membered rings and surrounded by a shell of BCT phase, (3) Continuous growth of WRZ with a reminiscent BCT shell, (4) After the main part of the growth processes, unstable BCT structures occupying the edges of the periodic WRZ are consumed by the WRZ crystal.
-From a fundamental perspective, the appearance of such pre-nucleation cluster made of a core of the stable phase surrounded by a shell of an unstable phase contradicts the classical nucleation scenario in which the first emerging crystal is made of the most stable phase only.
-Such non-classical nucleation scenario has been also observed in simpler systems described by hard spheres and Lennard-Jones interactions.
-Because we managed to observe this in a system as complex as zinc oxide modeled with machine-learning interaction potential, we confirm the universality of this phenomenon.
+Then, during the growth, the grain becomes significantly elongated, with virtually parallel (0001) facets at its opposite sides thus suggesting that crystallization along the (0001) atomic planes is favored at this growth stage [See Fig.\,\ref{CaseAB}.d].
+Altogether, the first nucleation scenario comprises: (1) Stochastic appearance of unstable WRZ clusters that do not exhibit three-membered rings, (2) Emergence of a stable WRZ cluster made of three-membered rings and surrounded by a shell of BCT phase, and (3) Continuous growth of WRZ with a reminiscent BCT shell.